mrshll/mmx/data/Projects/Upstream Tech.md

 From there, we became fascinated with anachronous design and complexity of water rights.
 We built a system that digitized a number of states' water rights, and used the same classifier as before to predict year-over-year water use.
 An aim was to build a database of water rights that on paper appeared low-value, but reliably applied water to their fields.
 Another was to identify farm fields that had not used water for a certain number of consecutive years, which would invalidate the claim - a radical and contentious application of technology which would have been dangerous to release without a fuller understanding of the politics and local contexts.
 Even with some of these databases built, we learned that water rights require handshakes and hat tips and we were trying to apply a scale-able solution to a problem that wasn't ready to "scale."
 So we switched gears back to our compliance monitoring.

-We met with The Nature Conservancy's {https://www.scienceforconservation.org/science-in-action/birdreturns, Bird Returns} program via an introduction from our advisor Brian Richter, the then Director of International Water at The Nature Conservancy.
+We met with The Nature Conservancy's [Bird Returns](https://www.scienceforconservation.org/science-in-action/birdreturns) program via an introduction from our advisor Brian Richter, the then Director of International Water at The Nature Conservancy.
 The program applies management guidelines to rice fields in the Pacific Flyway, providing vital habitat for migratory birds in the Spring and Fall.
 After discussion with the team's leads, Katie Andrews and Ethan Inlander, we determined that our previous compliance monitoring software could be used to monitor projects in the BirdReturns portfolio.
 We launched this program, and over time it evolved into what is now Lens.

 ![The team visited a project location in the Sacramento area](img/birdreturns-1.jpg) _The team visited a project location in the Sacramento area_